 Live — Lightning Crashes

 Lightning Crashes was famously though to be about a mother dying during childbirth, but was actually about a day in a hospital.
 People die and others are born in a kind of transference of life.
 I don’t really care about that, I just like the song.

 Candlebox — Far Behind

-I always thought Candlebox was the most underrated Seattle band from this era (though I could make that same case for The Screaming Trees) and I could have also put their other big hit You on this list.
+I always thought Candlebox was the most underrated Seattle band from this era (though I could make that same case for The Screaming Trees, which is another grunge band like Nirvana) and I could have also put their other big hit You on this list.
 I chose Far Behind because it rose slightly higher on the charts and because it was written in tribute to Andy Wood from the bands Malfunkshun and Mother Love Bone.

 Filter — Hey Man, Nice Shot

 This song is famously about the politician Budd Dwyer who was convicted on bribery charges and then shot himself on live TV during a press conference.
 It is not about Kurt Cobain, as many believe.